Charlie Hartill Special Reserve

 A fund for new theatre & comedy

 The Fund primarily consists of two strands - the Comedy Reserve and Theatre Reserve.
-Applications for 2017 are now closed.
-Applications for the 2018 Fund will open in approx December 2017.

 Over the past decade, the Comedy Reserve has supported a great number of comics by providing a unique platform at the Fringe, acting as a launch pad for some of the best acts on the circuit today.
 After a series of try outs, 4 of the best up and coming comics are chosen to perform in a nightly show at Pleasance Edinburgh without any financial risk.

 We offer successful applicants a place on the Reserve and provide accommodation, a paid subsistence and all marketing in Edinburgh.

 Applications for the 2018 Comedy Reserve are now open via this online form- deadline for applications is Monday 26 February.

 Each year the Special Reserve Fund provides a young theatre company with the rare and extraordinary opportunity to present a groundbreaking performance of a fully produced play at the Edinburgh Festival Fringe.
 This is a fantastic opportunity for a team to be creative, innovative, imaginative and entrepreneurial in a big and exciting way.

 We award the recipient a prime slot within the Pleasance at the Edinburgh Festival Fringe, mentoring from the Pleasance's team, and in-kind support up to the value of £10,000.